rsmp-nordic/rsmp_sxl_traffic_lights/source/sxl_traffic_light_controller.rst

 Sets traffic situation the controller uses

-Used for area-based control where a command can be sent to a master traffic light controller about which predefined traffic situation to use (1-255).
+Used for area-based control where this command can be sent to a master traffic light controller about which predefined traffic situation to use (1-255).
 Traffic situation is a concept used to divide multiple TLC’s into areas and sub-areas.
 The traffic situation gives the possibility to